Polyhedral Horofunction Compactification as a Polyhedral Ball: The horofunction compactification

-\begin{rem} We have seen in the examples that it is not enough to consider the direction of a sequence to determine the right face associated to the horofunction.
-The easiest examples are sequences following straight lines and they are important enough to show the general behavior of the sequences.
-All sequences in a regular direction, that is, within the interior of the cone of a facet, collapse and converge to the horofunction associated to the dual vertex, independent of any translation or direction.
-For a sequence in a singular direction associated to a lower dimensional face $F$, we have the same collapsing behavior for the $z_{n,F}$-part and a blowing-up in the orthogonal direction $V(F)^\bot$, which is encoded by the point $p \in \Fbot$ in the definition of $h_{E,p}$. \end{rem}
+\begin{rem} We have seen in the examples above that it is not enough to consider the direction of a sequence to determine the right face \(F\) of \(B\).
+The easiest examples to consider are sequences following straight lines and they are also suited to show the general converging behavior: all sequences in a regular direction\footnote{A sequence goes in a regular direction if it follows a line parallel to a line through the origin and within the interior of the cone over a facet.} collapse and converge to the horofunction associated to the dual vertex, independent of any translation or direction.
+For a sequence in a singular direction associated to a lower dimensional face $F$ we have the same collapsing behavior for the $z_{n,F}$-part and a blowing-up in the orthogonal direction $V(F)^\bot$, where each point $p \in \Fbot$ leads to a different boundary point $h_{E,p}$. \end{rem}